Best tax-free cash ISAs 2022

 What's more, the £1,000 allowance only applies to basic-rate taxpayers (those earning under £50,270 per year).
 As soon as you enter the higher-rate bracket (when you earn between £50,271 – £150,000 per year) your tax-free interest allowance drops to £500.
 If you're the world's richest student and earn over £150,000 per year, you'll have no tax-free allowance at all.

 And crucially, as all ISA interest is always tax-free, it means it is hidden from the Student Loans Company.
 Remember, your Student Loan repayments are based on your taxable earnings, and the more you earn, the more you repay each month.

-So regardless of how much interest you're earning in an ISA account, it will never, ever be factored into your earnings – meaning it will never, ever increase your Student Loan repayments.
+Regardless of how much interest you're earning in an ISA account, it will never be factored into your earnings.
+So, it will never increase your Student Loan repayments.

 Should you open an ISA or a savings account?

 As you might have twigged by now, it's best to be thinking long-term when it comes to ISAs.